 She also has an interest in injury prevention, obtaining her Level 1 Sports Trainers Certificate in 2008.
 Like Alicia and Cylie, she has held the chair position on the Paediatrics Special interest group.
 She has recently gone back to uni and doing a research degree about children's walking and footwear in addition to undertaking her Paediatric Credential.
 Thankfully, she likes to keep busy too.

-Simone is at Cheltenham on Thursdays and Fridays and Berwick on Thursday and Saturday mornings.
+Simone is at Cheltenham on Thursdays and Fridays.

 Caitlin has joined Kingston Foot Clinic after 4 years full time work with the Australian Ballet, giving her unparalleled experience in Dance Podiatry.
 She has worked closely with all of Australia’s leading dance shoe providers, and has taught Jazz, Tap, Contemporary, Ballet, and Pointe classes at various dance schools since 2005.Caitlin also provides continuing education on Dance Podiatry for other podiatrists.